Participants will learn to assess, diagnose, and treat borderline personality disorder using the most up to date scientific evidence.

-Borderline personality disorder (BPD) is a mental health condition characterized by1:
+Borderline personality disorder (BPD) is a mental health condition characterized by (Sadock et al., 2015):

-These symptoms typically emerge during late adolescence and early adulthood.1 Borderline personality disorder is one of 10 personality disorders classified in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM 5).2 These individuals suffer considerable distress due to their difficulty relating to the world around them, and their diagnosis is associated with a significant social stigma.1
+These symptoms typically emerge during late adolescence and early adulthood (Sadock et al., 2015).
+Borderline personality disorder is one of 10 personality disorders classified in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM 5) (APA, 2013).
+These individuals suffer considerable distress due to their difficulty relating to the world around them, and their diagnosis is associated with a significant social stigma (Sadock et al., 2015).

-Borderline personality disorder is the most common personality disorder in clinical settings, and it has seen across different cultures.2 Unfortunately, it is often misunderstood and misdiagnosed by health care providers, including registered nurses and nurse practitioners.3, 4 Furthermore, qualitative research has discovered that nurses tend to negatively view those with BPD as challenging, difficult, manipulative, destructive, and threatening.5
+Borderline personality disorder is the most common personality disorder in clinical settings, and it has seen across different cultures (APA, 2013).
+Unfortunately, it is often misunderstood and misdiagnosed by health care providers, including registered nurses and nurse practitioners (Bodner et al., 2015).
+Furthermore, qualitative research has discovered that nurses tend to negatively view those with BPD as challenging, difficult, manipulative, destructive, and threatening (Mcgrath & Dowling, 2012).

 This education module reviews best practices for assessing, diagnosing, and treating this complex mental health condition.
 Upon completing this module, nurses and nurse practitioners will be able to develop a differential diagnosis and a comprehensive treatment plan that includes both pharmacologic and non-pharmacologic interventions.

-Throughout the history of psychiatry, experts have debated the boundary between BPD and other mental health conditions like schizophrenia, depression, post-traumatic stress disorder, and bipolar disorder.6 The diagnostic criteria for BPD were first published in the 1970s and then officially included in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III).7 In 1992, the World Health Organization added the condition to the ICD-10.
-Today, researchers and psychiatric experts agree that BPD is a distinct illness.7
+Throughout the history of psychiatry, experts have debated the boundary between BPD and other mental health conditions like schizophrenia, depression, post-traumatic stress disorder, and bipolar disorder (NHMRC, 2013).
+The diagnostic criteria for BPD were first published in the 1970s and then officially included in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III) (APA, 1980).
+In 1992, the World Health Organization added the condition to the ICD-10.
+Today, researchers and psychiatric experts agree that BPD is a distinct illness (APA, 1980).

-Although experts mostly agree on the diagnostic criteria, the etiology of BPD remains unknown.1 A range of different theories describes the pathogenesis of this complex condition.
+Although experts mostly agree on the diagnostic criteria, the etiology of BPD remains unknown (Sadock et al., 2015).
+A range of different theories describes the pathogenesis of this complex condition.
 This education module will discuss the biological, psychodynamic, interpersonal, and cognitive perspectives of BPD, and it will also cover Marsha Linehan’s famous biosocial theory.

 Studies approaching BPD from a biological perspective focus their inquiries on genetic epidemiology and heritability, neurotransmitters and their associated genes, hypothalamus pituitary adrenal (HPA) axis, and neuroimaging.
-These studies have found that BPD is moderately inheritable; BPD is five times more common in first degree relatives than the general population.8 Heritability of BPD ranges from 35% to 69%; however, it involves a complex interplay between both genetic and environmental factors.8 Furthermore, investigators have demonstrated that BPD is associated with9:
+These studies have found that BPD is moderately inheritable; BPD is five times more common in first degree relatives than the general population (Reichborn-Kiennerud, 2010).
+Heritability of BPD ranges from 35% to 69%; however, it involves a complex interplay between both genetic and environmental factors (Reichborn-Kiennerud, 2010).
+Furthermore, investigators have demonstrated that BPD is associated with (Goodman et al., 2013):

 Early experts believed that people functioned in one of three levels: normal, neurotic, or psychotic.
-Over time, Sigmund Freud, the founding father of psychoanalytic theory, recognized that some patients did not fit neatly into these three categories, but were rather at the border between neuroses and psychoses.10
+Over time, Sigmund Freud, the founding father of psychoanalytic theory, recognized that some patients did not fit neatly into these three categories, but were rather at the border between neuroses and psychoses (Millon, 2004).

 Individuals with BPD are typically characterized by stormy relationships with others.
 They are notorious for their intense adoration for someone that then rapidly turns into resentment.
-Lorna Smith-Benjamin is well-known for her interpersonal model, Structural Analysis of Social Behavior (SASB), which identifies four features that lead to the development of BPD10:
+Lorna Smith-Benjamin is well-known for her interpersonal model, Structural Analysis of Social Behavior (SASB), which identifies four features that lead to the development of BPD (Millon, 2004):

 This model understands that those with BPD experience intense fear of abandonment, which distorts their understanding of others.
-Their rapid shifts in emotion and chaotic relationships set the stage for depression, anxiety, and suicidal ideation.10
+Their rapid shifts in emotion and chaotic relationships set the stage for depression, anxiety, and suicidal ideation (Millon, 2004).

 From a cognitive perspective, those with BPD are viewed as having a fluid consciousness.
-This fluidity worsens as their interpersonal relationships worsen.10 Their thoughts are typically dichotomous, meaning they hold two opposite views (i.e., good and evil) of themselves and others at the same time.
+This fluidity worsens as their interpersonal relationships worsen (Millon, 2004).
+Their thoughts are typically dichotomous, meaning they hold two opposite views (i.e., good and evil) of themselves and others at the same time.
 Either of these views can be in effect at any time, depending on the circumstances.
 Processing the world in this manner leads to rapid changes in behaviors and mood lability.
-This dichotomous thinking is often referred to as split object-representations.10
+This dichotomous thinking is often referred to as split object-representations (Millon, 2004).

-Linehan’s biosocial theory is probably one of the most well-recognized etiological models for BPD.11 This framework views BPD as a disorder of mood dysregulation and results from specific invalidating environments.
-These environments are characterized by11:
+Linehan’s biosocial theory is probably one of the most well-recognized etiological models for BPD (Crowell et al., 2009).
+This framework views BPD as a disorder of mood dysregulation and results from specific invalidating environments.
+These environments are characterized by (Crowell et al., 2009):

 As a result of these environments, children do not learn how to define, regulate, or tolerate their emotional responses to others.
-Instead, these children learn to shift rapidly between extreme emotional inhibition and extreme emotional expression.11
+Instead, these children learn to shift rapidly between extreme emotional inhibition and extreme emotional expression (Crowell et al., 2009).

-The median prevalence of BPD in the general population ranges from 1.6% to 5.9%.2 It is the most common personality disorder seen in clinical settings.6 The prevalence is estimated to be 6% in primary care offices, 10% in outpatient mental health clinics, and 20% in psychiatric hospitals.2 The prevalence decreases in elderly age groups.
+The median prevalence of BPD in the general population ranges from 1.6% to 5.9% (APA, 2013).
+It is the most common personality disorder seen in clinical settings (NHMRC, 2013).
+The prevalence is estimated to be 6% in primary care offices, 10% in outpatient mental health clinics, and 20% in psychiatric hospitals (APA, 2013).
+The prevalence decreases in elderly age groups.

-Borderline personality disorder symptoms usually emerge during late adolescence and early adulthood .6 Prior to their first diagnosis, individuals with BPD may present to the emergency room in crisis showing signs of emotional distress, recurrent self-harm, suicidal thoughts, and the mention of various relationship problems.
+Borderline personality disorder symptoms usually emerge during late adolescence and early adulthood (NHMRC, 2013).
+Prior to their first diagnosis, individuals with BPD may present to the emergency room in crisis showing signs of emotional distress, recurrent self-harm, suicidal thoughts, and the mention of various relationship problems.

 Environmental risk factors are known to increase a person’s chance of developing BPD.
-A large-scale prospective cohort investigation called The Children in the Community conducted in the United States found the following environmental risk factors for BPD12:
+A large-scale prospective cohort investigation called The Children in the Community conducted in the United States found the following environmental risk factors for BPD (Carlson et al., 2009):

 Another prospective study conducted in the United States called The Minnesota Longitudinal Study of Risk and Adaptation found the following risk factors for developing BPD13:

-Many longitudinal studies suggest that adults with psychiatric disorders possess mental state abnormalities (i.e., precursors) that are traceable back to childhood14.
+Many longitudinal studies suggest that adults with psychiatric disorders possess mental state abnormalities (i.e., precursors) that are traceable back to childhood (Chanen & Kaess, 2011)..
 Similarly, recent scientific research has demonstrated that BPD symptoms like impulsivity, negative affectivity and interpersonal aggression begin in childhood.
-Precursors associated with the later development of BPD include14:
+Precursors associated with the later development of BPD include (Chanen & Kaess, 2011):

-In addition to the traditional BPD symptomology, these individuals tend to present with other associated clinical features that have deeply impacted their lives.2 Associated features supporting a diagnosis of BPD include2:
+In addition to the traditional BPD symptomology, these individuals tend to present with other associated clinical features that have deeply impacted their lives (APA, 2013).
+Associated features supporting a diagnosis of BPD include (APA, 2013):

 A diagnosis of BPD is made using the criteria outlined in the DSM 5; however, evidence supports the use of self-report screening tools to help identify individuals with BPD.
-The Borderline Personality Questionnaire (BPQ) has the highest diagnostic accuracy and test-retest reliability of all instruments used to assess for BPD.15 The BPQ is an 80 question true/false assessment that subcategorizes the patient’s level of impulsivity, affective lability, abandonment concerns, relationship stability, self-image, suicide and self-harm behaviors, emptiness, anger intensity, and psychotic states (Poreh, 2006).
+The Borderline Personality Questionnaire (BPQ) has the highest diagnostic accuracy and test-retest reliability of all instruments used to assess for BPD (Poreh, 2006).
+The BPQ is an 80 question true/false assessment that subcategorizes the patient’s level of impulsivity, affective lability, abandonment concerns, relationship stability, self-image, suicide and self-harm behaviors, emptiness, anger intensity, and psychotic states (Poreh, 2006).

-Clinicians should follow the criteria outlined in the DSM 5 in order to make an accurate diagnosis of BPD.2 Many symptoms of BPD overlap with other psychiatric conditions, so the assessment process should be both careful and comprehensive.
+Clinicians should follow the criteria outlined in the DSM 5 in order to make an accurate diagnosis of BPD (APA, 2013).
+Many symptoms of BPD overlap with other psychiatric conditions, so the assessment process should be both careful and comprehensive.
 Clinicians should carefully consider the differential diagnosis and be able to identify the core diagnostic features of BPD.

-The diagnostic criteria from the DSM 5 for BPD are listed below.2
+The diagnostic criteria from the DSM 5 for BPD are listed below (APA, 2013).

 A pervasive pattern of instability of interpersonal relationships, self-image, and affects, and marked impulsivity beginning by early adulthood and present in a variety of contexts, as indicated by five (or more) of the following: